Data Exchange Mappings¶

-Each Data Exchange mapping is an XML file describing the structure of the JSON, XML or CSV format being mapped.
+Each Data Exchange mapping is an XML file describing the structure of particular formats (like JSON, YAML, XML, CSV/TSV, Excel or Parquet) being mapped.
 Below you find the elements specific for each of the mapping types.
-The attributes that you can specify for each element are shared
+The attributes that you can specify for each element are shared.
+In this How-To article you can find some simple examples on the usages.
+Here you can find the functions related to mappings.

 The following are the elements allowed in a JSON mapping